This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your procedure.

-- You may bleed more than expected or get an infection.
+You may bleed more than expected or get an infection.
 A scar may develop as the incision heals.
 The scar may become large and raised.
 Your stitches may come apart.
-Blood may build up in your wound and cause a large, swollen bruise.
+Blood may build up in the incision area and cause a large, swollen bruise.
 The nerves near your incision may be damaged.